AlexHeavens/Kestrel/README.md

 - `data`: Input data and a list of [sources](data/SOURCES.md).
 - `src`: Source code for processing and generating the final map.
-- `build`: Intermediate results and the final map.
+- `tests`: Test scripts.
 - `docker`: Packaging as a web server.
-- `tests`: Test scripts.

 ## Setting Up For Development